SNIP 28: Staking V2 proposal

 Staking v2 should be ready to launch on Starknet mainnet in Q2 2025.

-In this SNIP, we will describe the staking v2 proposal, its timeline, and its relation to future steps in decentralization in detail.
+In this SNIP, the staking v2 proposal is described, alongside its timeline, and its relation to future steps in decentralization in detail.

 Motivation

-Starknet continues its steady progression towards decentralization, as outlined in SNIP 18.
-We see decentralization as a core requirement for a public blockchain.
-Currently, Validators are required to run full nodes, but there is no public way to verify this.
-Without public validation, the performance and reliability of these Validators remain untested.
+Starknet continues its steady progression towards decentralization - which is a core requirement for any public blockchain, as outlined in SNIP 18.
+Currently, Validators are required to run full nodes, but with the addition of public validation performance and reliability can be tested.

-Based on our insights from Staking v1 and the current stake distribution, we believe that the economic incentive structure also needs some improvement.
-To address these challenges, we propose two key enhancements in Staking v2: validator block attestation (which will be included) and an ability to increase Validator commission from its delegators (which will probably be included).
+Based on insights from Staking v1 and the current stake distribution, the economic incentive structure also needs some improvement.
+To address these challenges, two key enhancements are proposed for Staking v2: validator block attestation (which will be included) and an ability to increase Validator commission from its delegators (which will probably be included).

 Motivation for validator block attestation

-Before entrusting SN’s validators with a role that affects SN’s consensus (planned by the end of 2025), we ought to ensure that their liveness metrics are sufficient.
+Before entrusting SN’s validators with a role that affects SN’s consensus (planned by the end of 2025), ensuring their liveness metrics are sufficient is vital.
 Demanding liveness from validators will also allow Delegators to compare the liveness and reliability of different Validators, allowing them to make informed staking decisions.

 Validator block attestation will require Validators to attest to randomly selected blocks during each epoch, ensuring they actively track network activity.
 This mechanism will link Validator rewards to their successful attestation, encouraging consistent network participation.
 Introducing epochs as part of this design is another stepping stone towards the decentralized protocol version.